INL/BlackLab/site/docs/server/rest-api/api-versions.md

 API v5.0 will become the default in BlackLab 5.0.
 Right now it's experimental and can be used for testing.
 Use `api=exp` to test that your client works with this API version.

-Note that the new endpoints (like /corpora/CORPUSNAME/...`) in BlackLab 4.0 always "speak" API v5, so those won't change when going from API v4 to v5.
+Note that the new endpoints (like `/corpora/CORPUSNAME/...`) in BlackLab 4.0 always "speak" API v5, so those won't change when going from API v4 to v5.
 So where we say "changed" or "removed" below, we usually mean that compared to the equivalent old endpoints.

 ### Removed

-All these were deprecated in v4.0, and v5.0 removes them:
+All these were deprecated in API v4.0, and v5.0 removes them:

 - Old endpoints related to corpora have been removed.
 Use the new `/corpora/...` endpoints introduced in API v4 instead.
 - Server info page removed `indices`.
 Use `corpora` instead.